What are planning schemes?

 All land holders are bound by planning schemes, including ministers, government departments, public authorities and municipal councils in Victoria, with the following important exceptions:

-• each reserve that is permanently reserved under the Crown Land (Reserves) Act 1978 (Vic) (s 46) is subject to a planning scheme; however, if a planning scheme is inconsistent with the purpose of a public reservation, the planning scheme does not take effect until the public reservation is revoked;
+• each reserve that is permanently reserved under the Crown Land (Reserves) Act 1978 (Vic) (s 46) is subject to a planning scheme; however, if a planning scheme is inconsistent with the purpose of a public reserve, the planning scheme does not take effect until the public reservation is revoked;

 • land owned by the Commonwealth Government is typically not regulated by planning schemes;

 • existing uses of land can continue, despite their prohibition in the relevant planning scheme.
 These are called “existing use rights” or “non-conforming use rights”.
 To establish a non-conforming use right, it must be proved that the land was used continuously for a particular purpose before the planning scheme or planning amendment came into operation, and since, without significant interruption.

 Planning schemes and amendments are prepared by planning authorities, which are usually local councils, but can also be the Minister for Planning, or another minister or public authority appointed by the Minister for Planning.

 Planning schemes are administered and enforced by responsible authorities, which are usually local councils.
 In some cases, the Minister for Planning administers and enforces planning schemes.

 The Victoria Planning Provisions (VPPs) comprise a standard set of planning provisions for planning schemes across Victoria.
 These provisions are under the central control of the Minister for Planning (s 4A–4J PE Act).

 A planning authority must consider the VPPs when preparing or amending a planning scheme (s 12(2)(aa)).
 A local council can amend the standard provisions of a planning scheme in force in its municipality (s 9(2)), but only by including or deleting a provision, not by altering its substance (s 10(1)).

 • state and local policy and strategic statements;